FOLLOW US

 Doctors and hospitals generally expect immediate cash payment for care even if you have a proof of a valid travel health insurance.
 You will have to pay the full amount for your treatment before leaving the hospital.

-FCDO has a list of English-speaking doctors in Haiti.
+FCDO has a list of medical providers in Haiti where some staff will speak English.

 Travel and mental health